Environmental Compliance & Hazardous Materials

 LID compliance does not end at construction completion.
 Before a Certificate of Occupancy can be issued, the property must pass a stormwater inspection verifying that the approved BMPs have been installed as designed.
 This requires submitting a Stormwater Observation Report (SOR) form - for residential projects of four units or fewer, this can be completed by the owner, contractor, or architect of record.

 The recorded Covenant and Agreement requires that the BMPs be maintained in good working condition in perpetuity.
-This means annual cleaning of permeable paving, maintenance of bioretention plantings, and periodic inspection of infiltration systems.
+In practice, this includes annual cleaning of permeable paving, maintenance of bioretention plantings, and periodic inspection of infiltration systems.
 The city has the authority to inspect properties for BMP compliance and to enforce maintenance requirements.
 As a practical matter, enforcement on existing residential properties has been limited, but the covenant creates a legal obligation that survives transfer of ownership and could become relevant in a dispute or a future transaction.

-On every project we manage, environmental compliance is addressed during the feasibility and pre-construction phase, before any physical work begins.
-The specific scope depends on the project type - a teardown and new build on a flat lot in Brentwood has a different environmental profile than a structural remediation on a 1940s hillside home in the Hollywood Hills - but the approach is consistent.
+Environmental compliance is most effectively addressed during the feasibility and pre-construction deliverables phase, before any physical work begins.
+The specific scope depends on the project type - a teardown and new build on a flat lot has a different environmental profile than a structural remediation on a 1940s hillside home - but the general approach follows a consistent pattern.

-During pre-construction, we coordinate the asbestos survey and lead paint assessment, integrate the results into the demolition scope and budget, ensure that SCAQMD notifications and LADBS permit requirements are sequenced correctly, identify protected trees and initiate arborist and permit processes early enough that they do not become schedule bottlenecks, and work with the civil engineer and architect to incorporate LID requirements into the design from the start rather than grafting them on after the design is complete.
+During pre-construction, the asbestos survey and lead paint assessment are coordinated and the results integrated into the demolition scope and budget.
+SCAQMD notifications and LADBS permit requirements are sequenced so they do not hold up the schedule.
+Protected trees are identified and arborist and permit processes initiated early enough that they do not become bottlenecks.
+The civil engineer and architect incorporate LID requirements into the design from the start rather than retrofitting them after the design is substantially complete.

 Construction Costs in Los Angeles →